sangcongtruong/hometask/README.md

 2. **Navigate to the Project Directory:**
    Change your current directory to the project's root folder.
 3. **Initial Dependency Installation:**
-   For the first run, install Maven dependencies with:
+- For the first run, install Maven dependencies with:
      ```bash
         mvn clean install
-   *All needed dependences should be download and installed and the test also run successfully.*
+*All dependences should be installed and the tests also run successfully*

 4. **Run Tests**
 For subsequent runs, simply execute: